 The students use desorption electrospray ionization mass spectrometry, which essentially employs a tiny power-washing device to spray molecules off of materials and determine their molecular masses.
 The teams of students analyze the data to determine the molecules in the sample.
 Then, they create pieces inspired by those numbers.

 Jared Tubbs, a music composition master's student from Tuscaloosa, Alabama, worked in a group that analyzed raw honey.

 "I was trying to interpret the data and find ways to make it sound interesting," Tubbs says.
 "I ended up plugging it into a program where it generated sound waves off of different data points, which generated a certain frequency.
-After combining them it sort of created this buzzing noise."
+After combining them it created this buzzing noise."

 The opportunity to explore new technology and incorporate math and science into music is a welcome challenge for Tubbs.

 "I've used Morse code in my pieces, now I've used spectrograph data and all sorts of things," Tubbs says.
 "I'm actually working on a piece right now where the performer has a gyroscope on their hand that interprets data and sends it to different effects."

 At the end of the project, students present their work to the community during Art Hop, Kalamazoo's monthly celebration of arts featuring exhibits and events.
 Venter says it gives students an opportunity to creatively and effectively communicate scientific knowledge, which he calls a necessary and important tool for success in science and other fields.

 "Very few opportunities exist for students to communicate with and interact with the broader community—surprisingly even for artists, but especially for the chemists," Venter says.
 "They help address science literacy and stimulate interest in actual and timely issues within the Kalamazoo community."

 Students also learn a lot from each other.